Yale-OMI/DSP-PBE-Haskell/README.md

 To install

-   pip install scipy numpy matplotlib apt-get install python-tk supercollider scide (supercollider needs to be opened and closed once in order to initialize some folders that are used by the vivid api) make
+   sudo pip install scipy numpy matplotlib sudo apt-get install python-tk supercollider scide #supercollider needs to be opened and closed once in order to initialize some folders that are used by the vivid api cabal sandbox init cabal new-install

 To test

-   make test

-or, to run the tests with a ramdisk

-   ./runTests.sh
+  cabal new-test

-To run
+To run the executable

-   make && ./runAll.sh
+  .cabal-sandbox/bin/musicSynth input-file output-file target-file

 ## Inputs

-must be stero tracks at 44.1k
+must be stereo tracks at 44.1k